Our hearts are with the victims of the Los Angeles fires. We pray for our first responders and fire teams as they battle to contain the devastation.

 While blood alcohol concentration (BAC) is often an important piece of evidence in a DUI case, it is not the only factor.

-As discussed in the video, there are situations in which a person may be arrested even though the evidence does not establish that they were driving under the influence.
+There are situations in which a person may be arrested even though the evidence does not establish that they were driving under the influence.
 For example, the speaker describes cases involving individuals who were found sleeping in the back seat of a parked vehicle, where the specific facts may not support a DUI conviction.

 Each case must be evaluated based on its unique circumstances.